A story about a little customization I did on WordPress

 That said, the do_action() function is installed in various places, allowing you to hook processing at various times

-The action we hooked this time, "transition_post_status", is called when the post status changes.
+The "transition_post_status" action that we hooked this time is called when the status of an article changes.

-However, there are actually many post statuses, and we know the combination of actions before and after the change, so we set it to process only when the post status changes from draft to waiting for review.
+However, there are actually many article statuses, and we know the combination of actions before and after the change, so we only process it when the status changes from draft to awaiting review.

 summary

-WordPress is constantly adding new features and getting bigger, so it can feel a bit intimidating, but if you do some research you'll quickly find some information, so I think you can customize it without worrying too much.
+WordPress is constantly adding new features and growing in scale, which can make it seem daunting at first, but if you search online, you can easily find some information, so I think you can customize it without feeling intimidated.

 It's no wonder that so many people use it